AreebAbdulGhani/aws-devops-project/README.md

 # aws-devops-project
-CI/CD for AWS DevOps with AWS CodeCommit and CodeBuild work
+CI/CD for AWS DevOps with AWS CodeCommit and CodeBuild

 I have created Continuous integration for now, next I'm going to create Continuous deployment, Hence CI/CD with CodePipeline with AWS.